 - Hiking Issaquah’s Poo Poo Point

 This trail is popular among locals, located on the west side of Tiger Mountain.
 It’s a 7.5 mile out and back trail that’s categorized as difficult, according to AllTrails, but many think the views at the top are worth it.
 The end of the trail is also a popular spot among hand gliders and paragliders, who use the peak as a launch point.
-The trail is accessible year-round, and dogs are welcome – as long as they are leashed.
-It can be accessed from the Issaquah Alps trailhead and parking is free.
-If the lot is full, there is also free parking options at Issaquah High School.
+The trail is accessible year-round, and dogs are welcome – as long as they’re leashed.
+Poo Poo Point can be accessed from the Issaquah Alps trailhead and parking is free.
+If the lot is full, there is also free parking options at nearby Issaquah High School.

 - Chateau Ste.
 Michelle Winery

 Chateau Ste.
 Michelle is one of the most popular wineries in the area, for good reason.
-Not only known for its tasty wines, it’s also a popular destination due to its annual outdoor summer concerts.
-Unfortunately, due to COVID, the 2020 Summer Concert Series has been postponed until 2021, but the tasting room and other unique experiences are currently happening Thursdays-Sundays by reservation or walk-in for select tasting experiences.
+Not only known for its tasty wines, it’s also a popular destination for annual outdoor summer concerts.
+Unfortunately, due to COVID, the 2020 Summer Concert Series has been postponed until 2021, but the tasting room and other unique experiences are currently happening Wednesdays-Sundays by reservation or walk-in for select tasting experiences.

 - Theo Chocolate Factory Tour